quinnvaughn/redux-example-ramda/README.md

-This is the Redux Todolist example using redux-actions to reduce boilerplate and Ramda for functional reducers.
+This is the Redux Todolist example using redux-actions to reduce boilerplate, Ramda for functional reducers, and reselect for memoized selectors.
 It also uses the ducks-redux method.